AuthorOfTheSurf/KobraScript/README.md

 #### Exchange Statement
-KobraScript utilizes a Go/Python-inspired statement in order to swap, or "exchange", the values of two variables.
+KobraScript utilizes a Go/Python-inspired statement in order to exchange `:=:` the values of two variables.

     $ a = 2,                                                var a = 2,
       b = 3                                                     b = 3;